Maureen Teefy: Life and career

-Teefy was born in Minneapolis, Minnesota, one of eight sisters in a large Irish Catholic family.
+Teefy was born October 26, 1953 in Minneapolis, Minnesota, one of eight sisters in a large Irish Catholic family.

 Her first film role was a small part as a U.S.O. singer in the 1979 Steven Spielberg comedy 1941 and in the same year she appeared in two minor productions, Fyre and Scavenger Hunt.
 She was one of the principal performers in the 1980 Alan Parker musical drama Fame, portraying Doris, a naive young acting student.
 In 1981, she starred in the CBS Afternoon Playhouse episode "Portrait of a Teenage Shoplifter".
 Other films featuring Teefy include Grease 2 (1982) as Sharon Cooper, Supergirl (1984) as Lucy Lane, and Sunset (1988).
-She starred in the 1993 supernatural horror thriller Star Time, directed by Alexander Cassini (married 1982 - 2006).
+She starred in the 1993 supernatural horror thriller Star Time, directed by Alexander Cassini (married 1982).

 She provided the voice of the female robot "host" Chrome on the 1997 HBO horror series Perversions of Science.
 Other television roles include the made-for-TV films Legs and Disaster at Silo 7.
 She also guest-starred on TV series including Max Headroom and Mike Hammer, Private Eye.
 Her acting career developed much more in the theater, singing and dancing in several Broadway musicals.

-Maureen wrote, produced and starred in A Subject for a Short Story.
+Teefy wrote, produced and starred in A Subject for a Short Story.